-Trek Africa Tours specializes in immersive Rwanda walking tours amidst Africa’s lush natural wonders.
+Trek Africa Expeditions specializes in immersive Rwanda walking tours amidst Africa’s lush natural wonders.
 Among its renowned offerings are the captivating Rwanda Gorilla Walking Tours and Safaris.
 This exceptional experience unveils the world of the Mountain Gorillas, the largest primates globally and one of the most endangered species on the planet.
 The heart-wrenching threats of poaching and habitat destruction have left just 1040 Mountain Gorillas remaining in the wild, with the majority residing in the Virunga ranges, and a precious population inhabiting Rwanda and Uganda.

 Distinctive from their arboreal counterparts, Mountain Gorillas are terrestrial creatures, favoring open canopy forests where sunlight bathes the forest floor.
 Their herbivorous diet includes roots, leaves, vines, stems, and bamboo.